schoero/swissqrbill/doc/api.md

 ### mm2px(millimeters)

-* millimeters - `number` containg the millimeters you want to convert to pixels.
+* millimeters - `number` containing the millimeters you want to convert to pixels.
  Converts millimeters to pixels.
 This method can be used to simplify positioning while you create your own layout using PDFKit.
  Returns a `number` containing the converted millimeters in pixels.